brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 #### Dealing With a Bad Release

-Spinnaker also makes it easier to deal with a bad release, giving you an interface to see the pods status, explore logs and potentially rollback to a previous version.
+Spinnaker also makes it easier to deal with a bad release, giving you an interface to see the pods status, explore logs, and potentially roll back to a previous version.

 To see how that works, you can push a code change that introduces an error: